wanelo/compositor/README.md

 ## Usage

-For each model that needs a hash/json representation you need to create a ruby class that subclasses Composite::Leaf, adds some custom state that's important for rendering that object in addition to view_context, and implements #to_hash method.
+For each model that needs a hash/json representation you need to create a ruby class that subclasses ```Composite::Leaf```, adds some custom state that's important for rendering that object in addition to ```view_context```, and implement the ```#to_hash``` method.

+The ```view_context``` variable is a reference to an object holding necessary helpers for generating JSON, for example view_context is automatically available inside Rails controllers, and contains helper methods necessary to generate application URLs.
+Outside of Rails application, ```view_context``` can be any other object holding application helpers or state.
+All subclasses of ```Compositor::Leaf``` inherit view_context reference, and can use it to construct Hash representations.

 We recommend you place your Compositor classes in eg ```app/compositors/*``` directory, that has one compositor class per model class you will be rendering.
 Example below would be ```app/compositors/user.rb```, a compositor class